 - External Communications

 We currently have places available on the panel for tenant representatives, and are keen to encourage new faces on the panel.
-If you would like to discuss the opportunity of becoming involved, and would like to request a recruitment pack, please contact a member of the Community Development Team on 01768 861435/ 861417.
+If you would like to discuss the opportunity of becoming involved, and would like to request a recruitment pack, please contact the Neighbourhood Officer on 01768 861435.